hunkim/VibeSoftwareEngineering/README.md

-# 🚀 Vive Software Engineering: Principles and Practices for Superior Code
+# 🚀 Vibe Software Engineering: Principles and Practices for Superior Code

 > *"Software is not just about solving problems; it's about creating solutions that can grow, evolve, and inspire the developers who work with them."*